apache/parquet-format/Geospatial.md

 * `srid`: [Spatial reference identifier](https://en.wikipedia.org/wiki/Spatial_reference_system#Identifier), `identifier` is the SRID itself.
 * `projjson`: [PROJJSON](https://proj.org/en/stable/specifications/projjson.html), `identifier` is the name of a table property or a file property where the projjson string is stored.

+# Coordinate axis order

+The axis order of the coordinates in WKB and bounding box stored in Parquet follows the de facto standard for axis order in WKB and is therefore always (x, y) where x is easting or longitude and y is northing or latitude.
+This ordering explicitly overrides the axis order as specified in the CRS.